Liverpool shooting: Murder arrest over Olivia Pratt-Korbel's death

 He was also arrested on suspicion of two counts of attempted murder.

-Olivia was killed after Cheryl Korbel opened her front door on Kingsheath Avenue at 22:00 BST in response to a commotion outside.
+Olivia was killed after Cheryl Korbel, 46, opened her front door on Kingsheath Avenue at 22:00 BST in response to a commotion outside.

 The intended target of the attack, 35-year-old Joseph Nee, was being chased by a gunman.